loqi/bcc-at-home/javascript5/old/05_Collections_and_compounds/4 functions.md

 A function really is a kind of object.
 It can do everything an object can do, plus the special talent of carrying code around and running it when invoked.

 Functions are fundamental to organizing your code and managing complexity.
 Before functions were invented for computer programming, everything was done with global variables and subroutines, and it was so easy to become a mess.
 With functions, we have well-defined sets of inputs and a single output.
-The function might be simple or complex on the inside, but it isn's supposed to mess with much other than its arguments and return value.
+The function might be simple or complex on the inside, but it isn't supposed to mess with much other than its arguments and return value.
 We still use global variables, but we try to keep them to a minimum so as to minimize coupling between systems (side-effects and dependent behaviors between otherwise disconnected parts of a program).

 Most functions are not as tiny as the ones shown here.
 The point of this chapter is to demonstrate what functions are.
 We'll get bigger in our functions as we go along.